Grid homology for spatial graphs and a K\"{u}nneth formula of connected sum: The preparations of Theorem (2)

+We will prepare a sequence of acyclic chain complexes.
+These chain complexes will appear as subcomplexes of the grid chain complex.
 We will introduce certain chain complexes using \textit{grid diagram-like diagrams}.
 Let $n\geqq2$ be a fixed integer and $g_n$ be an $n\times n$ diagram as in the right of Figure \ref{fig:specialC1}.
 Suppose that $g_n$ has exactly one $O^*$-marking and $2n-2$ $X$-markings and that there is no marking in the lower left $(n-1)\times(n-1)$ block.
 Although $g_n$ is not a graph grid diagram, we can define a chain complex in the same manner as a graph grid diagram because $g_n$ has at least one $X$-marking in each row and column.

 We define $\mathbb{O}^*,\mathbb{X},\mathbf{S}(g_n),\mathrm{Rect}^\circ$, and Maslov grading in the same manner as general grid homology in Section \ref{sec:dfn-of-grid-homology}.
 We remark that $\#\mathbb{O}^*=1$ and $\#\mathbb{X}=2n-2$. \begin{dfn} The chain complex $C_n$ is an $\mathbb{F}$-vector space finitely generated by $\mathbf{S}(g_n)$, and whose differential is defined by